-The city and surrounding country supply abundant anatomical material of almost endless variety: horse, ox, sheep, and swine, dog, cat, rabbit, and guinea pig, both adult and in all stages of fetal development.
+The city and the surrounding country supply abundant anatomical material of almost endless variety; horse, ox, sheep, and swine, dog, cat, rabbit, and guinea pig, both adult and in all stages of fetal development.

-1. Comparative Osteology.
-Three hours.
-First term.
-Lectures, W, 9.
-From September to February there will be six periods of laboratory work, M W Th F, p. m., Th, 10-12, S, 10-1.
-Professor HOPKINS and Assistants.

-2. Arthrology.
-One hour.
-First term.
-This course immediately follows course 1.
-Professor HOPKINS and Assistants.

-3. Myology and Abdominal Viscera.
-Three hours.
-First term.
+- I. Comparative Osteology.
+First year, first term, credit three hours.
+Lectures, T, 9.
+From September to February there will be six periods of laboratory work, M T F, p. m., W, 11-1, Th, 9-12, S, 10:30-1.
+Professor HOPKINS and assistants. - 2.
+Arthology.
+First term, credit one hour.
+This course immediately follows course I. Professor HOPKINS and assistants. - 3.
+Myology and Abdominal Viscera.
+First term, credit three hours.
 In this course the dissection of muscles is begun.
 Lectures, laboratory hours, etc., the same as in the preceding courses.
-Professor HOPKINS, Assistant Professor SUNDERVILLE, and Assistants.
+Professor Hopkins, Assistant Professor Sunderville, and assistants.

-4. Myology, Thoracic and Abdominal Viscera, Lymphatic System and Organs of Special Senses.
-Five hours.
-Second term.
+- 4. Myology, Thoracic and Abdominal Viscera, Lymphatic System and Organs of Special Senses.
+Second term, credit five hours.
 Lectures and written reviews, M, 10.
 One or more weekly recitations.
-Laboratory work, M, 11-1, T Th, 2-5, W, 10-1.
-Professor HOPKINS, Assistant Professor SUNDERVILLE, and Assistants.

-5. Blood Vessels and Nerves of the Arm and Leg.
-Three hours.
-First term.
+Laboratory work, M, 11-1, T, 2-5, Th, 11-1, W, 2-5.
+Professor HOPKINS, Assistant Professor SUNDERVILLE, and assistants. - 5.
+Blood Vessels and Nerves of the Arm and Leg.
+Second year, first term, credit three hours.
 Laboratory work.
-M Th F, p. m., F, 9-12, S, a. m.
-Professor HOPKINS, Assistant Professor SUNDERVILLE and Assistants.

-6. Blood Vessels and Nerves of the Head; the Central Nervous System and Genital Organs.
-Three hours.
-First term.
+M Th F, p. m., F and S, 9-12:30.
+Professor Hopkins, Assistant Professor Sunderville and assistants. - 6.
+Blood Vessels and Nerves of the Head; the Central Nervous System and Genital Organs.
+First term, credit three hours.
 Laboratory hours the same as in course 5.
-Professor HOPKINS, Assistant Professor SUNDERVILLE, and Assistants.

-7. Surgical Anatomy.
-Second term.
-Hours to be arranged.
+Professor Hopkins, Assistant Professor Sunderville, and assistants. - 7.
+Surgical Anatomy.
+Second term, hours to be arranged.
 The regions of the body most subject to surgical operations will be studied with special reference to operative surgery.

 Open to those who have completed the required courses in anatomy and to practitioners.
-Professor HOPKINS, Assistant Professor SUNDERVILLE.
+Professor Hopkins and Assistant Professor Sunderville.

 8. Advanced Anatomy.
 Two or more hours.
 Laboratory periods in the first term, to be selected from the following: M T Th F, p. m., S, a. m.; and in the second term the following: M T Th F, p. m., S, a. m.
-The work will be on the osseous, vascular, and nervous systems; the viscera and genito-urinary organs of carnivora; the viscera, genito-urinary organs, and the lymphatic system of ruminants.
+The work will be on the osseous, vascular, and nervous systems; the viscera and genito-urinary organs of carnivora; the viscera, genito-urinary organs, and the lymphatic systems of ruminants.
 Certain regions of the horse of special surgical importance may also be reviewed.
-Professor HOPKINS and Assistant Professor SUNDERVILLE.
+Professor Hopkins and Assistant Professor Sunderville.